What are the Benefits of Podcasting for Brands in 2023?

 If you’re a podcast listener, chances are you’ve encountered a Blue Apron advertisement in a show or two.

-After dabbling in the medium for years through podcast advertising, in 2017, the brand took the full-on plunge and developed their own show “Why We Eat What We Eat,” a show that explores ‘the unseen forces that guide and influence the decisions people make about food.’
+After dabbling in the medium for years through podcast advertising, in 2017 the brand took the full-on plunge and developed its own show.
+Why We Eat What We Eat explores “the unseen forces that guide and influence the decisions people make about food”.

 Here’s what Blue Apron’s show-launching blog post says about how their brand fit podcasting into their overall content marketing strategy:

-Blue Apron focuses on creating premium content for customers across its product experience to further the company’s value for lifelong learning in the kitchen … Why We Eat What We Eat is a natural extension of Blue Apron’s existing storytelling capabilities and a new platform to dive deeper into topics and trends discovered through company data and feedback from home cooks across the country.
+“Blue Apron focuses on creating premium content for customers across its product experience to further the company’s value for lifelong learning in the kitchen … Why We Eat What We Eat is a natural extension of Blue Apron’s existing storytelling capabilities and a new platform to dive deeper into topics and trends discovered through company data and feedback from home cooks across the country.”

-Reinforce Your Brand With Podcasting
+Reinforce Your 2023 Brand Strategy With Podcasting

 Does your brand tell stories?
-You betcha.
+Of course it does!

 Do your products and services aim to enhance or ease your customers’ lives?
-If you don’t do this – you wouldn’t be in business.
+If you don’t do this, you wouldn’t be in business.

-With the above considered, there’s clearly a space for you in the podcast medium as part of your overall content marketing strategy.
+With the above considered, there’s clearly a space for you in the podcasting medium as part of your overall content marketing strategy.

 The next time you’re running dry on ways to continue pressing onward with your brand’s development, consider podcasting and the potential it holds.
-If you’re ready to learn more about the ins and outs of podcasting, check out our post on how to start a podcast.
+If you’re ready to learn more about the ins and outs of podcasting, check out our post about how to start a podcast.